yanatan16/yanatan16.github.io/races/fall-2020-boulder-skyline-challenge/index.markdown

 _Challenge yourself to run the Boulder Skyline!_

 The Boulder Skyline is a classic of the Boulder area.
 It connects Boulder’s five highest summits connecting some of its most iconic trails.
 Whether you’ve never run the skyline or you’ve run it a hundred times, this challenge is for you.
-This challenge lasts from the Fall equinox (September 22, 2020) to the Winter solstice (December 21, 2020)
+The challenge is to run the most Boulder skyline traverses.

+It lasts from the Fall equinox (September 22, 2020) to the Winter solstice (December 21, 2020).
 Entry is cheap and goes to a good cause.
 I'll validate all runs and keep a leaderboard on this website.
 I'll also setup a Facebook page so we can share pictures and experiences with each other.

 I hope y'all will join me, your friends, and fellow Boulderites in pushing ourselves on one of the best local running routes.